-However, there are now a variety of technology applications to take bidding online and put it in the hands of the guests via their smartphones.
+There are now a variety of technology applications to take bidding online.
 Advantages to this sort of online bidding system are significant.
 First, the bidding can start long before the event.
 Organizers can open the bidding the week of the event, allowing guests to view and bid early.
-Additionally, people who want to support the organization, but can’t be physically present at the event, can bid electronically from their phones.
+Additionally, people who want to support the organization, but can’t be physically present at the event, can participate.
 Bidding can also continue throughout the event, without a guest getting up from their dinner to go check the bid sheets.
-Finally, electronic bidding means that organizers won’t have to chase down the winners at the end of the event to collect payment.
+Finally, organizers don’t have to chase down the winners at the end of the event to collect payment.
 The apps request credit card information in order to sign up for online bidding so the donations are collected immediately once the auction is closed.

 When & How to Run a Live Auction

-Live auctions are often seen as more fun than silent auctions because they get everyone involved and, if done right, captivate the audience for a short period of time.
-Typically, live auctions are reserved for large, engaged groups of guests and high ticket items like a ski cabin for a week in Colorado, expensive artwork or a car.
+Live auctions are more fun than silent auctions because they captivate and engage the audience for a short period of time.
+Typically, live auctions are reserved for large, engaged groups of guests.
+They also work best for high ticket items like a vacation, expensive artwork or a car.
 Sometimes they can include items that just pull on the audience’s heartstrings – for example, a puppy from a high-end breeder.
 Keep the schedule to allow no more than 40 minutes for the live auction, as guests begin to grow impatient which causes bidding to slow down or stop.
 It takes approximately 3 minutes for a professional auctioneer to sell an item, so you should have a maximum of 10 – 12 live auction items to stick to the 40 minute timeline.
 A professional auctioneer is essential to capturing the audience’s attention and getting the most money for the items on auction.
 In Austin, we have the Cowboy Auctioneers who are always a crowd favorite!
 Live auction items can bring in a lot more money than silent auction items, usually selling for close to or above their value, another important thing to consider in your fundraising goals.

 Things to Consider for Raffles

-Raffles are best for higher value prizes and times with you can have a large number of prizes, as both the value and odds of winning make the trade-off for the ticket price more appealing.
-If attendance will be low (less than 100 people) or most people are not expected to participate in a silent or live auction, a raffle may be more appropriate.
-It also takes far fewer volunteers to coordinate a raffle than an auction so this can be good for one-man or one-woman teams or small organizations without a lot of extra hands.
-To sell a lot of tickets, the raffle needs to be marketed well at the event.
+Raffles are best for higher value prizes and times with you can have a large number of prizes.
+Both the value and odds of winning make the trade-off for the ticket price more appealing.
+If attendance will be less than 100 people, a raffle is more appropriate.
+It also takes far fewer volunteers to coordinate a raffle than an auction.
+So this is ideal for one-man or one-woman teams or small organizations without a lot of extra hands.
+To sell a lot of tickets, market the raffle well.
 Having the prize(s) front and center at the entrance can help.
 Also, having raffle tickets available to purchase quickly and easily before, during and after the event can maximize ticket sales.
 Some organizations have volunteers circulating throughout the event offering raffle tickets up until the very moment the raffle is complete.
 Keep in mind, there are IRS regulations concerning raffles.
 Any winner of a prize worth $600 or more must compete a W-2G (gambling winnings form).
-For larger prizes, the organization may be required to withhold a percentage for federal income taxes.
+Pro tip: check if your organization must withhold a percentage for federal income taxes.

 What are good items to raffle?